-Students in the Department of Biostatistics prepare for their qualifying examination by taking the courses listed below.
-Students are required to take a minimum of sixteen courses (not including BIS 525, BIS 526, BIS 695, and EPH 600).
+Ph.D. students in Biostatistics have the choice of two pathways: the Biostatistics Standard Pathway and the Biostatistics Implementation and Prevention Science Methods Pathway.
+In each pathway, students are required to take a minimum of sixteen courses (not including BIS 525, BIS 526, BIS 695, and EPH 600).
 Course waivers must be recommended by the academic adviser and approved by the DGS.
 Students funded by specific fellowships may be subject to additional requirements and should discuss this with their adviser.